hyperledger/indy-hipe/text/0016-agent-test-suite-v1/README.md

 ../agent-test-suite-interface/README.md#agent-metadata-request
-), where the type of requested metadata is an [interop profile]( ../agent-test-suite-interface/README.md#interop-profile-json ) and the URI of the interop profile is the URI of this RFC, reply with a valid interop profile.
+), where the type of requested metadata is an [interop profile]( ../agent-test-suite-interface/README.md#interop-profile-json ) and the URI of the interop profile is the URI of this HIPE, reply with a valid interop profile.

 <blockquote>